TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

     Using the :typoscript:`getTSFE()` function, developers have to ensure that "TSFE" is available before accessing its properties.
-A missing "TSFE", for example, in backend context, does no longer automatically evaluate the whole condition to FALSE.
-Instead, the function returns NULL, which can be checked using either :typoscript:`[getTSFE() && getTSFE().id == 17]` or the null-safe operator :typoscript:`[getTSFE()?.id == 17]`.
+A missing "TSFE", for example, in backend context, does no longer automatically evaluate the whole condition to :php:`false`.
+Instead, the function returns  :php:`null`, which can be checked using either :typoscript:`[getTSFE() && getTSFE().id == 17]` or the null-safe operator :typoscript:`[getTSFE()?.id == 17]`.